MatthijsKamstra/haxephp/00helloworld/example.md

 To finish and see what we have, build the file and see the result

 1. Open your terminal
-2. `cd ` to the correct folder where you have saved the `php.hxml`
+2. `cd ` to the correct folder where you have saved the `build.hxml`
-3. Type `haxe php.hxml`
+3. Type `haxe build.hxml`
-4. press enter
+4. Press enter

 It will output PHP files in the `bin/www` folder